darelljay/darelljay/README.md

-# 👋 안녕하세요, 다렐 제이슨입니다!
+# 👋 Hi, I'm Darell Jason!

-백엔드 개발자를 꿈꾸며 성장하고 있는 개발 지망생입니다.
+I'm an aspiring backend developer passionate about building scalable web services.
-NestJS, Node.js, TypeScript 기반의 웹 서버 개발에 관심이 많으며, 현재는 자료구조와 알고리즘을 집중적으로 공부하고 있습니다.
+Currently, I'm focusing on studying data structures and algorithms, and I have a strong interest in building web servers using **NestJS**, **Node.js**, and **TypeScript**.

 ---

 ## 🧑‍💻 About Me

-- 🎓 서울디지텍고등학교 졸업
+- 🎓 HUFS - Computer Science major
-- 🧩 웹 백엔드 개발자 지망
+- 🧩 Aspiring web backend developer
-- 📚 자료구조와 알고리즘 학습 중
+- 📚 Studying data structures and algorithms
-- 💬 기술 블로그와 오픈소스에도 관심 있음(관심만 있음)
+- 💬 Interested in tech blogging and open source (just interest for now 😅)

 ---